wyattjoh/ims/README.md

 encoded as a hex string via the provided secret.
 This can be used to prevent abuse of the ims, and is strongly recommended in production.

-An example of signing a request in `NodeJS`:
+An example of signing a request in Node:

 ```javascript
 const Crypto = require('crypto');